jmuheim/headhunter/README.md

 **USE THIS GEM AT YOUR OWN RISK!**

 All provided functionality is provided "as is".
-You are highly welcome to file issues, feature requests and pull requests.